Learn more about our faculty by clicking on their name below.

 Chief Medical Officer and Vice President of Medical Affairs

-Dr. Gail Cawkwell currently serves as Chief Medical Officer and Vice President of Medical Affairs at Purdue Pharma in Stamford, CT.
+Dr. Gail Cawkwell has a 17 year history as a medical affairs pharmaceutical professional, including serving as Vice President of medical affairs in Pfizer’s primary care business unit in New York City as well as Vice President of Medical Affairs and Chief Medical Officer at Purdue Pharma in Stamford, CT.
 After earning her medical degree at McGill University in Montreal, Canada, Dr. Cawkwell received her doctorate from the Department of Environmental Health, Division of Biostatistics and Epidemiology at the University of Cincinnati in Ohio.
 She completed a residency in Pediatrics at Duke University Medical Center in Durham, NC, and a fellowship in Pediatric Rheumatology at Cincinnati’s Children’s Hospital Medical Center.

 Dr. Cawkwell’s research has been published in such journals as Arthritis and Rheumatism, Current Medical Research and Opinion, Annals of the Rheumatic Diseases, and the Journal of Pain and Symptom Management.